-- Minimum cumulative grade point average (GPA) of 70%. - Minimum cumulative attendance level of 90% of contracted hours - GPA of 70% is required for graduation as well as attaining satisfactory progress
+- Minimum cumulative grade point average (GPA) of 70%. - Minimum cumulative attendance level of 90% for vocational and 80% for avocational of contact hours - GPA of 70% is required for graduation as well as attaining satisfactory progress.

 To determine the rate of attendance, divide the cumulative number of actual hours completed by the scheduled hours to date.
 A student who has not achieved the minimum cumulative GPA of 70% or who has not successfully completed at least a cumulative rate of attendance of 90% is not eligible for Title IV assistance, if applicable.